Homemade Yeast Rolls for Bread Machine

 How to freeze dinner rolls

-You can store dinner yeast rolls in a food storage bag that seals tight and then put them in the freezer for later reheating.
+You can store these best bread machine yeast rolls in a food storage bag that seals tight and then put them in the freezer for later reheating.

 Storing Yeast Rolls in Food Storage Bags